 - Raw diamonds

 - Damaged batteries

-To ship all goods up to 2 kg with a value up to 425 euro use the CN22 customs sticker.
-This custom sticker can be pasted to the outside of the package.
+- CN22 - this is required for all goods with a weight up to 2 kg and a value up to 425 EUR.
+This is a sticker which can be pasted to the outside of the package

 What should you take into account when completing these documents?

 - Describe each article separately and as accurately as possible

 - Always fill the form out in English or at the very least, in the language of the destination country

 - Enter the number, weight (in gram) and value (in €)

 - Also state the total weight and total value of the content